cs4218/cs4218-2420-ecom-project-team07/README.md

 Install dependencies:

-1. In the root directory, run `npm i` for the backend
+1. In the root directory, run `npm i` for the backend server
-1. In the `client` directory, run `npm i` for the frontend
+1. In the `client` directory, run `npm i` for the frontend client

 Set up environment file:

 1. Make a copy of `env.example` and rename it to `.env`
-1. Replace the value of `MONGO_URL` with that of your own MongoDB connection string
+1. Replace the value of `MONGO_URL` with that of your own MongoDB connection string.
+Be sure to specify the correct database name at the end

 Import sample data: